The George Carlin Show

 The George Carlin Show is an American sitcom that aired Sunday at 9:30 pm on the Fox network from January 1994 to July 1995.
-It was created jointly by Sam Simon and the show's namesake, comedian George Carlin.
+It was created by Sam Simon, who executive produced the show jointly with the show's namesake, comedian George Carlin.
+On the show, Carlin played a New York City taxicab driver.

 Synopsis

 The action was centered on George O'Grady (George Carlin), a taxicab driver living in New York City.
 Most of the scenes took place in The Moylan Tavern, owned and run by bartender Jack Donahue (Anthony Starke), who had inherited the establishment from his father.
-The setting's real-life basis was the actual, now-defunct Moylan Tavern, a bar that existed during Carlin's childhood on Broadway between La Salle Street and Tiemann Place in the Morningside Heights neighborhood, and owned by the grandparents of film critic and author Maitland McDonagh.
+The setting's real-life basis was the actual, now-defunct Moylan Tavern, a bar that existed during Carlin's childhood on Broadway between La Salle Street and Tiemann Place, in the Morningside Heights neighborhood, and owned by the grandparents of film critic and author Maitland McDonagh.
 As Carlin recalled in 1994, "It was where I saw Oswald shot.
 It was where I headed during the [1965] blackout.
 The Moylan is where I came of age."
 The name of the show's bartender character, Jack Donahue, was taken from that of real-life owner Jimmy Donahue, who bought the bar from the original owners.
 The set itself, however, resembled another upper-Broadway bar, Carlin said: "Cannon's—where my father used to drink."